Dear Global Transducers Community,

 For Transducers 2021, our conference will rally around the theme "It's a Small World"

-On behalf of the entire organizing team and the co-sponsoring institutions, we welcome you to attend this four-day event that will showcase major technological, scientific, and commercial breakthroughs in electrical, mechanical, optical, magnetic, thermal, and biological sensors, actuators, and systems that use micro and nanotechnology.
+On behalf of the entire organizing team and the co-sponsoring institutions, we welcome you to attend this five-day event that will showcase major technological, scientific, and commercial breakthroughs in electrical, mechanical, optical, magnetic, thermal, and biological sensors, actuators, and systems that use micro and nanotechnology.

 The major areas of activity in the development of novel Sensors, Actuators, and Transducers solicited and expected at this conference include, but are not limited to, the following: